 Step 1: Click on the My Forms tab, then click on Create New Form in the top right corner.

-Step 2: Enter the Form Name, select Account as the Primary Object and Contact as the Secondary Object, and click on Create Form.
+Step 2: Enter your desired Form Name.
+Select Account as the Primary Object and Contact as the Secondary Object, then click on Create Form.

 Step 3: Next, drag and drop the fields you want to display on the form.
 Add the required fields from both Account and Contact.

-Step 4: Once all the fields are added, click on the Publish Form button.
+Step 4: Once all the fields are added, click on the Publish button.

-Step 5: Then go to the Publish Option tab, click on Quick Share, and select Get Prefilled Form URL.
+Step 6: Go to the Publish Option tab, click on Quick Share, and select Get Prefilled Form URL

-Step 6: After that, select your Child object here from the dropdown of Select Object.
+Step 7: Choose your Child object from the Select Object dropdown menu.

-Step 7: Now search for the Contact record you want to update and select that.
+Step 8: Search for the specific Contact record you want to update and select it.

-Step 8: Once selected, you’ll see a Prefilled Form URL.
-Click on Open to view the form or click on Copy Link to copy the URL.
+Step 9: Once selected, a unique Prefilled Form URL will be generated.
+Click on Open to view the form immediately, or click on Copy Link to save the URL to your clipboard.

-Step 9: When you open the form, you’ll notice the Account (parent) details are already filled and set as read-only.
-The Contact (child) details are also prefilled but editable.
-Update any field you need (for example, change the First Name) and click on Submit.
+Step 10: Open the prefilled form link.
+You will notice that the Account (parent) details are already filled and automatically set to read-only.
+The Contact (child) details are also prefilled but remain editable.
+Update any field you need (for example, change the First Name) and click Submit.

-Step 10: After submitting the form, go back to My Forms and click on Submission for that form.
+Step 11: After submitting the form, go back to the My Forms and click on Submission for that specific form.

 Was this article helpful?